What do you need to graduate from high school?

 - The Ontario Secondary School Literacy Course (OSSLC) may be used to meet either the Grade 11 or the Grade 12 English compulsory credit requirement.

-- The Grade 11 Contemporary Aboriginal Voices course may be used to meet the Grade 11 English compulsory credit requirement.
+- The Grade 11 Understanding Contemporary, First Nations, Métis, and Inuit Voices course may be used to meet the Grade 11 English compulsory credit requirement.

 - For English language learners the requirement may be met through earning a maximum of 3 credits in English as a second language (ESL) or English literacy development (ELD); the fourth credit must be a Grade 12 compulsory English course.